-If you claimed a passive loss that was incurred from activities not taxable by Idaho or before you became an Idaho resident, enter the amount reported on your federal return.
+If you claimed a passive loss you incurred from activities that Idaho doesn't tax or before you became an Idaho resident, enter the amount from your federal return.

 Emergency Rental Assistance

 Include on this line any amounts excluded from taxable income for funds received according to the emergency rental assistance program established under Public Law 116-260 for COVID relief.